-The TPA stipulates the contribution rate, which is currently set at:

-• 8.8% of all earnings up to the YMPE and 10.4% of any earnings above the YMPE.
+A regulation under the TPA stipulates the contribution rate, which is currently set at 8.8% of all earnings up to the YMPE and 10.4% of any earnings above the YMPE.

 Contributions are not required on salary above the maximum salary for which a benefit can be accrued under the Income Tax Act (ITA).
 Members receiving disability benefits are not required to contribute.